MicrosoftDocs/powerquery-docs/powerquery-docs/CertificationSubmission.md

 * You can successfully publish to the service.
 * You can successfully refresh end-to-end through the gateway.

-Ensure these scenarios are working successfully prior to the demo so that the demo goes smooth and won't block the release of your connector.
+Ensure that these scenarios are working successfully before the demo so that the demo goes smooth and doesn't block the release of your connector.

 ### Updates